IMPORTANT SAFETY INFORMATION & INDICATIONS FOR SOLIRIS® (eculizumab), INCLUDING BOXED WARNING

 What is the most important information I should know about SOLIRIS?

-SOLIRIS is a medicine that affects your immune system and can lower the ability of your immune system to fight infections.
+SOLIRIS is a medicine that affects your immune system and may lower the ability of your immune system to fight infections.

 • SOLIRIS increases your chance of getting serious meningococcal infections that may quickly become life-threatening or cause death if not recognized and treated early.

-1. You must complete or update your meningococcal vaccine(s) at least 2 weeks before your first dose of SOLIRIS
+1. You must complete or update your meningococcal vaccine(s) at least 2 weeks before your first dose of SOLIRIS.

-2. If you have not completed your vaccines and SOLIRIS must be started right away, you should receive the required vaccine(s) as soon as possible.
+2. If you have not been vaccinated and SOLIRIS must be started right away, you should receive the required vaccine(s) as soon as possible.

 3. If you have not been vaccinated and SOLIRIS must be started right away, you should also receive antibiotics for as long as your healthcare provider tells you.